menu

 Overview

 Snover is a tiny town located in the state of Michigan.
 With a population of 330 people and just one neighborhood, Snover is the 616th largest community in Michigan.
-Much of the housing stock in Snover was built prior to World War II, making it one of the older and more historic towns in the country.
+Snover has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce